kuangdai/deeponet-jax-bench/README.md

 ```

-The measurements on a Nvidia V100 are reported below.
+The measurements on an Nvidia V100 are reported below.
 These measurements show an outstanding
 reduction of GPU memory and wall time by ZCS and JVP, with ZCS being twice faster.

 | **METHOD**    | **GPU / MB** | **TIME / s** | $M=50, N=4000$ |